judem-21/Image-Captioning-Model/README.md

 # Image-Captioning-Model
-A Python based Image Captioning Model built with Pythorch
+A Python based Image Captioning Model built with Pytorch